(800) 539-4584 (559) 735-3892 (559) 735-3893 (559) 735-3894 FAX

 Laboratory Services

 Laboratory services are capitated.
-Members assigned to Visalia or Exeter primary care providers are required to use Kaweah Delta Health Care District.
-Members assigned to Tulare primary care providers are required to use Tulare District Hospital and members assigned to Dinuba, Lindsay, Porterville, Hanford, Corcoran, and Lemoore primary care providers are required to use Quest Diagnostics.
-For locations of draw sites please click here.
+Members assigned to Visalia or Exeter primary care providers are required to use Kaweah Health.
+Members assigned to Tulare, Dinuba, Hanford, Corcoran, and Lemoore primary care providers are required to use Quest Diagnostics.
+Members assigned to Porterville and Lindsay are required to use Sierra View Medical Center.
+For locations of draw sites, please click here.

 Emergency Room Access